 We match granular supervisory and credit register data to assess the implications of banks’ exposure to interest rate risk on the monetary policy transmission to bank lending supply in the euro area.
 We exploit the largest and swiftest increase in interest rates since the creation of the euro and find that banks with a higher exposure to interest rate risk, i.e., with a larger duration gap after accounting for hedging, curtailed corporate lending more than their peers.
 Ceteris paribus, greater interest rate risk entails closer supervisory scrutiny and potential capital surcharges in the short term, and lower expected profitability and capital accumulation in the medium to long term.
 We then proceed to dissect banks’ credit allocation and find that banks with higher net duration reshuffled their loan portfolio away from long-term loans in an attempt to limit the increase in interest rate risk and targeted their lending contraction to small and micro firms.
 Firms exposed to banks with a larger exposure to interest rate risk were unable to fully rebalance their borrowing needs with other lenders, thus experiencing a relatively larger decrease in total borrowing during the monetary tightening episode.

 Pushing the Limit: How Borrowers Tackle the Belgian LTV limit? - with Selien De Schryder, Milan van den Heuvel and Tobias Verlaeckt.
-Draft coming soon
+Link to UGent Working Paper (Last update: February 2026)

 Banking on assumptions?
 How banks model deposit maturities - with Cosimo Pancaro, Livia Pancotto, and Alessio Reghezza.
-Draft coming soon
+Link to ECB Working Paper (Last update: November 2025)

 How do banks manage the behavioural maturity of non-maturing deposits (NMDs)?
-Drawing on a rich and confidential dataset, we investigate how banks model deposit maturities based on internal assumptions.
-Although NMDs are contractually classified as floating-rate liabilities with zero maturity, banks reallocate these deposits across different maturity buckets using internal models that reflect past customer behaviour.
-Notably, only 20% of NMDs are treated as having zero maturity, while approximately 10% are assigned maturities exceeding seven years.
+Using a rich and confidential dataset, we investigate how banks model deposit maturities based on internal assumptions.
+Although NMDs are contractually floating-rate liabilities with zero maturity, banks reallocate them across different maturity buckets using models that reflect past customer behaviour.
+Notably, only 20% of NMDs are treated as having zero maturity, while about 10% are assigned maturities beyond seven years.
 We assess whether these modelling assumptions align with banks’ deposit structures.
-Our findings show that banks with more volatile, interest rate-sensitive, and digitalised deposit bases tend to assign shorter maturities, suggesting an appropriate reflection of underlying risks.
-However, during the recent monetary policy tightening, banks with more sensitive NMDs did not shorten assumed maturities or update their models accordingly.
+Results show that banks with more volatile, interest rate-sensitive, and digitalised deposit bases tend to assign shorter maturities, appropriately reflecting underlying risks.
+However, during the recent monetary policy tightening, banks with more sensitive NMDs did not shorten assumed maturities or update models.
 These findings underscore the critical importance of timely and accurate calibration of NMD assumptions to support effective asset-liability management and preserve financial stability.

 Banking on the income gap: Its lending and real effects when interest rate rise - with Stijn Claessens, Cosimo Pancaro, and Alessio Reghezza